 I am a native of Scotland and find myself drawn to subjects, scenes, locations and objects which symbolize Texas, the American Southwest and the United States in general.
-I am also a host on the PhotoNetCast podcast and a guest editor on HDRSpotting.

 In addition to having exhibited in various juried shows and solo exhibitions, my work is on display at Austin Bergstrom International Airport and I am a featured photographer on Imagenomic’s (the makers of NoisewarePro) and HDRSoft’s (the makers of Photomatix) web sites.
 I teach workshops on High Dynamic Range photography at Precision Camera, Austin’s professional photography store.